 This scenario is supported by our observations in recent years.
-As the NTB whitened and the vortices disappeared in 2003-2004, tiny streaks allowed us to track the NTBs jet itself, which gradually accelerated [ref.7; Fig.1].
-In early 2007, observations by New Horizons and the Hubble Space Telescope showed that the jet had reached super-fast speeds, and in 2007 March, a classic super-fast outbreak began.
-The speed collapsed back to the 'fast' range as that outbreak developed [refs.13, 14, 17].
-But we then found the speed increasing again in 2010 (Fig.1), and based on that measurement by G. Hahn, and on the historical 5-year periodicity, we predicted another super-fast outbreak in 2011-12 [ref.18].
+As the NTB whitened and the vortices disappeared in 2003-'04, tiny streaks allowed us to track the NTBs jet itself, which gradually accelerated (Figure 1).7 In early 2007, observations by New Horizons and the Hubble Space Telescope showed that the jet had reached super-fast speeds, and in 2007 March, a classic super-fast outbreak began.
+The speed collapsed back to the 'fast' range as that outbreak developed.^{13,14,17} However, we then found the speed increasing again in 2010 (Figure 1).
+Based on that measurement by G. Hahn - and on the historical 5yr periodicity - we predicted another super-fast outbreak in 2011-'12.18